For independent title and escrow owners

 Will you call my customers, agents, lenders, or underwriters?

 No customer, referral partner, or underwriter contact before owner approval.
-Relationship preservation is part of the acquisition plan.
+Relationship preservation is part of the plan.

 Do you require a rebrand?